When most people hear “outsourcing,” they think of call centers or back-office activities shipped overseas to save money.

 This is one of the most familiar forms of outsourcing, and also one of the most flexible.
 Business process outsourcing (BPO) covers functions like:

-Professional services outsourcing often includes areas like administrative, accounting, legal, or marketing.
+Professional services outsourcing often includes areas such as administration, accounting, legal, and marketing.
 While these arrangements sometimes fall into the traditional outsourcing bucket, many organizations treat them as strategic, long-term partnerships.

 Instead of just handing over work, they embed the provider into their core operations.